Daviey52/can-of-books-backend/README.md

 08/15/2021 - This Application can send appropriate responses to the client side.
-08/18/2021 This has intregrated use of NoSQL databse to persist data
+08/18/2021 This has intregrated use of NoSQL databse to persist data 08/22/2021 - The app allows books to be added and deleted from the database

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->